Official Sports and Rules

 Special Olympics Canada 2018 Summer Games in Nova Scotia

 Special Olympics World Games

 It doesn’t get any bigger than this.
 Undoubtedly one of our most recognized events, the Special Olympics movement stages what is its largest sporting, cultural and educational event every two years, alternating between summer and winter.
 What makes this international competition so compelling is that it also offers related programming like Healthy Athletes.

-Past hosts have included Dublin, Ireland, Nagano, Japan, Shanghai, China, Athens, Greece and PyeongChang, Republic of Korea.
+Past hosts have included Dublin, Ireland, Nagano, Japan, Shanghai, China, Athens, Greece, PyeongChang, Republic of Korea and Los Angeles, California.

-The 2015 Special Olympics World Summer Games will be held in Los Angeles, California.
+The 2017 Special Olympics World Winter Games will be held in Austria from March 14-25, 2017.
 For more information, please click here.